dcrapis/oceandao-wiki/Home.md

 OceanDAO Funding Rounds deadline is now **THE FIRST TUESDAY OF EVERY MONTH**.

-Please visit [Round 7 - Proposals](https://bit.ly/Round7Proposals) page for an overview of the round, including the DAOCalendar that will inform you of important dates.
+Visit the [Round Proposals Page](https://bit.ly/Round7Proposals) for an overview of the funding round, including all proposals submitted.
+View the DAOCalendar to learn about important dates.

-You can visit [Round 7 - Votes](https://bit.ly/Round7Votes) page for a full Vote and Grants breakdown.
+Or you can visit the [Round Vote Page]((https://bit.ly/Round7Votes) for a full breakdown of Votes and Grants.

 See more details on [Future and Previous Rounds](future-and-previous-rounds) to understand our grants history.